Luka Berulava: Early career

-2019–20 season: Youth Olympics medals
+2019–20 season: Debut of Butaeva/Berulava, Youth Olympics medals

 The two made their debut for Georgia in September 2019, placing eighth at an ISU Junior Grand Prix (JGP) event in Poland and then sixth at JGP Croatia.
 Their results earned a spot for Georgia in the pairs' event at the 2020 Winter Youth Olympics.
 In November, they took bronze in the junior pairs' category at the Volvo Open Cup in Riga, Latvia.
 In December, they won the junior event at the Golden Spin of Zagreb.

 In January 2020, the pair competed at the 2020 Winter Youth Olympics in Lausanne, Switzerland.
 They finished third in the short program behind two pairs from Russia, then did likewise in the free skating program.
 Their combined score put them in third place with a bronze medal.
 This was Georgia's first medal in the Winter Youth Olympic Games, and their tenth medal in the Youth Olympic Games overall.
 The pair also received a gold medal for their participation in the team event as part of Team Courage, alongside Arlet Levandi from Estonia, Ksenia Sinitsyna from Russia, and ice dancers Yoshida/Nishiyama from Japan.
 Butaeva/Berulava finished the season at the 2020 World Junior Championships, where they placed seventh.